PrathameshTugaonkar/devito/README.md

 provided with Devito or create your own notebooks.

 [See here](http://devitocodes.github.io/devito/download.html) for detailed installation instructions and other options.
+For the Windwos specific installation, see this [tutorial](https://medium.com/@soulfoodpst/install-devito-on-windows-a-tool-for-automatic-programming-3def3949e5c8).
 If you encounter a problem during installation, please see the
 [installation issues](https://github.com/devitocodes/devito/wiki/Installation-Issues) we
 have seen in the past.